LiterallyTheOne/atmega32_lab/docs/session_2.md

 ## Add an LED

 If you add an LED to the board and connect it to the ATmega32, you will have a bonus point.

+## Run it on the board

+To run our code on the board, we should make some adjusments.
+In the board that we have, 7segment leds will turn on when we put `0` on their related pin which is quite opposite of what we have made in the simulation.
+In order to fix this issue, the only thing that we should do is to put a negative (`~`) before the values that we have calulated.
+For example if we have `0b00111111` for making `0` on 7segment, we should change it to `~0b00111111` which is equal to `0b11000000`.

+Another thing that we should consider when we are uploading our code to the board is that, `JP1` which is related to the 7segments should not be on the `on` position.